n0r3a/minimal_voidlinux_install/README.md

 **Why I Made This:**

 I made this script because I prefer a straightforward setup on my laptop.
-I like simple filesystems and don't need LVM.
+I like simple filesystems and don't need lvm.
 If you're like me, this script might be helpful!

 ## Quick Start Guide